 It is usually beneficial to consult with a lawyer if you have a prior record of driving offenses, and are concerned about keeping your license.
 Such a consultation will give you a good idea of whether you should retain a lawyer's services to help you defend against the ticket.

-Please note that it makes sense to consult with a lawyer before talking to a prosecutor about the charge.
+It makes sense to consult a criminal defense lawyer before talking to a prosecutor about the charge.
 Even if you have to pay for a consultation, a lawyer can help you anticipate the type of offer you should receive, and whether or not you should accept a particular plea bargain.
 You don't necessarily have to hire a lawyer to appear in court with you - but it will usually benefit you to have a lawyer's advice.

 If you are charged with a felony offense which involves your motor vehicle, always consult with a lawyer.
 If you cannot afford a lawyer, request court-appointed counsel.

 The charge against you may involve a subjective evaluation of your driving conduct by the officer.
 For example, if you are charged with "careless driving", the officer will have to describe conduct which was in fact careless.
 It may be possible to counter with an explanation for your driving conduct, based upon events beyond the officer's awareness - and which may even be consistent with what the officer has described.

 - If you are accused of making a sudden and dangerous lane change, almost striking another car, you may be able to reply that the car in front of yours had suddenly applied its brakes for no apparent reason, and you were responding in the best possible manner to avoid an accident.